HTC vs. Spectrum

 Our verdict

-HTC is the best internet provider if you want great customer service and great prices.
+HTC is the best internet provider in South Carolina if you want great prices.
 Each plan includes rent-free equipment and unlimited data, so you’re free to use as much internet as you please.
-It’s the cheapest of the two in Horry, Georgetown, and Marion counties too—and the most reliable if you can get HTC’s fiber.
+It’s the cheapest of the two in Horry, Georgetown, and Marion counties, too.

 Which is better: HTC or Spectrum?